spacebanana420/ffscala/docs/video.md

-These functions handle encoder-specific settings and parameters.
+These functions handle encoder-specific settings and parameters for video and image encoders.

 ---